sjinthehouse/automlForImages/README.md

 Authoring AutoML models for vision tasks will be initially supported via the Azure ML Python SDK.
 The resulting experimentation runs, models and outputs will be accessible from the Azure ML Studio UI.
 <br><br> ![sample_outputs](https://user-images.githubusercontent.com/81828223/115136544-3de1f100-9fd5-11eb-95f2-432db8624d13.png)

-### AutoML Vision Capabilities
+### AutoML Image Capabilities
 Azure Machine Learning is a service that accelerates the end-to-end machine learning lifecycle, helping developers and data scientists to build, train and deploy models fast, with robust MLOps capabilities to allow operationalizing these ML models at scale.
-AutoML Vision is a feature within Azure Machine Learning that allows users to easily and rapidly build vision models from image data, while maintaining full control and visibility over the model building process.
-AutoML Vision is the ideal solution for customer scenarios that might require control over model training, deployment and the end to end ML lifecycle and it is addressed to customers having machine learning knowledge in computer vision space.
+AutoML for Images is a feature within Azure Machine Learning that allows users to easily and rapidly build vision models from image data, while maintaining full control and visibility over the model building process.
+AutoML for Images is the ideal solution for customer scenarios that might require control over model training, deployment and the end to end ML lifecycle and it is addressed to customers having machine learning knowledge in computer vision space.
-AutoML Vision includes the following feature capabilities -
+AutoML for Images includes the following feature capabilities -
 <ul>
 <li>Ability to use AutoML to generate models for Image Classification, Object Detection and Instance Segmentation, via Python SDK</li>
 <li>Control over training environment - model training takes place in the user's training environment, that can be secured with a virtual network.
 Training data never leaves the customer controlled workspace.
 Users can control the compute target used for training, selecting from VM SKUs with standard GPUs to  advanced multi-GPU SKUs for faster training.</li>